 His father starts talking about marriage prospects more and more frequently, discussing nobleman's daughters and foreign princesses the same way he might discuss commissioning a new doublet.

-Arthur had known all along that he would be expected to marry and produce an heir, had accepted the fact – but suddenly it rankles.
+Arthur had known all along he would be expected to marry and produce an heir, had accepted the fact – but suddenly it rankles.
 Perhaps it’s the realization of how little choice he’ll actually have in the matter, or perhaps it’s that before long he’ll be married to a woman he has little care for without ever having had a single taste of what he really wants.

 By then Arthur is in charge of the city watch and he knows Camelot better than he knows his own reflection.
 He knows every inn and tavern and brothel, knows which ones are particularly discrete, which ones cater to noble clientele.